CTO at the Innovation Hub for Daimler Fleetboard.

 - Blockchain and smart contracts and how they can enable decentralisation of applications.
-I think decentralization will be the next big revolution of the Internet.
+I think decentralisation will be the next big revolution of the Internet.

 - Machine Learning and AI applications.

 - New interface paradigms like conversational and voice interfaces.

-On the development side my main interest areas are:
+On the development side my main interests currently lie with:

 - Serverless (and more traditional Dockerised) microservices in Azure and AWS with .NET Core, Node.js, Serverless.js, Python, Go, Scala.
 Love Kubernetes.

 - Modern and progressive webapps with TypeScript, Angular, React, Vue, 3D.js, GraphQL.

 - Cross-platform mobile apps with Xamarin and JavaSript-based frameworks like React Native for React and NativeScript for Angular.